sixem/ivfi-php/README.md

 ## What is this project?

-This is a simple file directory viewer script written in PHP and JavaScript.
+This is a file directory browser script written in PHP and JavaScript.

-This Indexer is designed to be a more image and video friendly Indexer while still having most of the basic functions of any other Indexer or Directory Lister.
-It is also designed to have a retro and simple feel to it which is why it doesn't use any fancy CSS or icon packs.
+This is designed to be a image and video friendly Indexer, while also being an Indexer that has all of the other features that you can expect from most directory listers out there.
+It has a lot of features, can be heavily customized, and it has a design that attempts to be appealing while also being functional and easy to use.

-JavaScript is not required for the Indexer but it is needed for the extra functionality.
+***JavaScript is not required for the Indexer but it is needed for the extra functionality.***

 ### Demo